DynamoDS/RefineryPrimer/02-getting-started/02-04_refinery-processes.md

 ## How to run an optioneering process using Refinery

-An optioneering process lets you explore all possible solutions that the graph can produce.
+Optioneering processes let you explore all possible solutions that the graph can produce, and random solutions to get a better understanding of problem space.
 Refinery will generate the solutions based on the constraints that were defined in the Dynamo graph.

-To run an optioneering process in Refinery, follow these steps:
+To run a sample optioneering process in Refinery, follow these steps:

 * Launch Refinery from the Refinery menu in Dynamo
 * Create a new study and select *`Randomize`* as the generation method ([see section 05-04](/05-algorithms/05-04_solvers.md))